I had promised my family that I would go back home for Christmas for 2019.

-Read on to find out how you can start boat sitting in the Caribbean too!
+Read on to find out how you can also start boat-sitting in the Caribbean!

 Getting to The House Sit in Grenada

-On November 14th we wrapped up our last house sit in Europe in Athens, Greece and said our goodbyes.
+On November 14th, we finished our last house sit in Athens, Greece and said our goodbyes.
+While Britt flew back to Australia for a few months, I embarked on a journey to the Caribbean.

 Where is Carriacou Grenada in the Caribbean?

-The catamaran I would be looking after was anchored in Tyrell Bay on the island’s South West Coast.
+The catamaran I would look after was anchored in Tyrell Bay on the island’s South West Coast.
+Many ‘cruisers’ anchor their boats here for hurricane season because it is a large, sheltered bay with two marinas, supermarkets, markets, and several restaurants.

-The perfect spot to shelter from the hurricanes, complete boat maintenance and catch up with friends.
+The perfect spot to shelter from hurricanes, complete boat maintenance, and catch up with friends.

 Boat Sitting Duties

-Just to be clear before looking after this boat I did have a little bit of experience with boats and yachts before.
+Just to be clear, before looking after this boat, I did have some experience with boats and yachts.

-So, I was not going into this boat sit completely blind – I would not recommend boat sitting (even on an anchored boat to anyone who does not have any boating experience). – even though the boat is anchored there is risk involved and you do need to know a thing or two.
+So, I was not going into this boat-sitting completely blind.
+I would not recommend boat-sitting (even on an anchored boat) to anyone who does not have any boating experience.
+Even though the boat is anchored, there is risk involved, and you do need to know a thing or two.

-My main duty while on board was to look after the cat, Pooks.
+My primary duty while on board was to look after the cat, Pooks.

-Pooks had been living on the catamaran full time for most of her life so was a well-seasoned sailor and loved the boat life.
+Pooks had been living on the catamaran full-time for most of her life, so she was a well-seasoned sailor and loved the boat life.

-The boat owner advised me that Pooks sleeps on her chest most nights.. and that she would probably want to do this with me too – it took her a few weeks but she slowly warmed up to me and started to sleep on me every night and morning.
+The boat owner advised me that Pooks sleeps on her chest most nights and that she would probably want to do this with me, too.
+It took her a few weeks, but she slowly warmed up to me and started sleeping on me every night and morning.

 Other Boast Sitting Duties

-One thing that I never really realised about boats is that they are constantly under attack from the ocean.
-There is always something that needs to be cleaned, fixed or maintained.
+One thing that I never really realized about boats is that they are constantly under attack from the ocean.
+Something always needs to be cleaned, fixed, or maintained.

-On this particular boat sitting assignment, I was lucky, the owners were taking the boat out when they returned to give it a full overhaul.
+I was lucky on this particular boat-sitting assignment; the owners were taking the boat out when they returned to give it a complete overhaul.

-So my main duties for the boat for the duration of the sit would be to keep the interior of the boat clean and salt-free, deal with Pooks litter box, daily anchor checks, and ensuring the boat was safe while the owner was away.
+So, my main duties for the boat for the duration of the site would be to keep the interior clean and salt-free, deal with Pooks’ litter box, perform daily anchor checks, and ensure the boat was safe while the owner was away.

-One thing that was optional about this sit which I decided to do was to do the local ‘cruisers net’ broadcast Monday – Friday over the VHF radio.
+One optional thing about this sit, which I decided to do, was to broadcast the local ‘cruisers net’ Monday through Friday over the VHF radio.

-Essentially this was the local broadcast to give out the weather conditions, sea conditions, wind conditions, local events and helping out cruisers with any queries they had about the area.
+Essentially, this was the local broadcast, providing weather, sea, wind, and local events and helping cruisers with any queries they had about the area.

 Did the Cat Like Living on a Boat?

-This is the number one question I got asked while boat sitting Pooks, and I can safely say that she does enjoy living on the boat.
+This is the number one question I was asked while boat-sitting Pooks, and I can safely say that she does enjoy living on the boat.

-She had many hidden little spots where she would spend most of the days sleeping.
-She had a plethora of toys, had little crabs to play with on the swimming stairs and enjoyed a perfect sunset every day (not even joking about this she would be perched up watching the sunset on top of the boat every night without fail).
+She had many hidden little spots where she spent most days sleeping.
+She had a plethora of toys and little crabs to play with on the swimming stairs and enjoyed a perfect sunset every day (she was not even joking about this; she would be perched up watching the sunset on top of the boat every night without fail).

-However, when the boat is sailing, the engine is running, or when the weather was really rough she did not like it very much and will hide away for hours on end until things smooth out a little bit.
+However, when the boat was sailing, the engine was running, or the weather was really rough, she did not like it very much and would hide away for hours on end until things smoothed out a little bit.

 The second question I got asked the most is does Pooks like swimming?
 Or has she ever gone overboard?

-She has been overboard twice (not while I was looking after her).
-Both times she went overboard was while the boat was anchored and when she was a kitten.
+She has been overboard twice (not while I looked after her).
+Both times, she went overboard while the boat was anchored and when she was a kitten.

-Both times she was wearing a cat life jacket (yes they exist) and both times she got herself back up on board.
-Pooks is a bit older and wiser now and tends to stay away from the edge of the boat now, particularly when it is rough.
+Both times, she was wearing a cat life jacket (yes, they exist) and got herself back up on board.
+Pooks is a bit older and wiser now and tends to stay away from the edge of the boat, particularly when it is rough.

 How Was My Experience Boat Sitting in the Caribbean?

-Overall boat sitting in the Caribbean was an amazing experience.
-I won’t lie it was a little bit hard being on the yacht for almost 5 months alone.
+Overall, boat-sitting in the Caribbean was an amazing experience.
+I won’t lie; it was a little bit hard being on the yacht for almost five months alone.

-Sure there was other cruisers and some locals who I made friends with – but living alone on a yacht with only a cat was tough sometimes.
+Sure, there were other cruisers and some locals whom I made friends with, but living alone on a yacht with only a cat was tough sometimes.

 How Did I Pass the Time While Boat Sitting?

-Carriacou is a very small island, so there is not a whole lot to do.
+Carriacou is a tiny island, so there is not much to do.
 However, I had no problems filling in my days here.

 As you can imagine the Caribbean is a very relaxed place, where things get done at a slower pace.
 So I had to make myself a fairly strict schedule and stick to it to not slip into the local way of life.

 - 6:00 am: Wake up and jump in the ocean.
-Then check all the local weather sites and get my morning broadcast together.
+Then, I will check all the local weather sites and get my morning broadcast together.

 - 7:30 am: Start work for the day

-- Noon: Head out for a kayak around the bay or a run/hike, the gym, or dive.
-If its Wednesday or Sunday head down to one of the local bars and play Mexican Train Dominoes.
+- Noon: Head out for a kayak around the bay, a run/hike, the gym, or a dive.
+If it’s Wednesday or Sunday, head down to one of the local bars and play Mexican Train Dominoes.

 - 2:30 pm: Head back to work for a few hours

-- 6:00 pm: Enjoy a ‘sundowner’ drink with Pooks while the sunsets.
+- 6:00 pm: Enjoy a ‘sundowner’ drink with Pooks during the sunset.

-- 6:30 pm: Either cook dinner or meet up with some of the locals for dinner at one of the local restaurants. (the supermarket was fairly expensive so it was around the same price to go out for dinner).
+- 6:30 pm: Either cook dinner or meet up with some locals for dinner at one of the local restaurants. (the supermarket was pretty expensive so it was around the same price to go out for dinner).

 - 8:30 pm: Back to the boat to play with Pooks and turn on the lights.